Paedriper/Crypto-learning2/README.md

 refactor: migrate styled-components to tailwindcss feat(nft): mint completion certificate as ERC-721 via Thirdweb
 docs: add roadmap section outlining Q4 module releases

+New Feature
+This is a new feature addition.